SEDERS FOR YOU

 Permission granted by authors for private use.

-If I Only Had Some Chrain (to the tune of "If I Only Had A Brain")
+If I Only Had Some Chrain (tune of "If I Only Had A Brain")

 by Martin Eiger, Passover 2009